 Admissions, Standards and Requirements

-Eligibility for admissions to the professional flight or aviation management programs is determined by the Auburn University Admissions Office on the basis of your test scores and previous academic record.
+Eligibility for admission to the professional flight or aviation management program is determined by the Auburn University Admissions Office on the basis of your test scores and previous academic record.

 If you are a professional flight major, you must earn at least a C in all courses in the major and maintain a minimum 2.70 overall GPA.
 The professional flight curriculum is designed for progressive development of flight knowledge and skills, and if you earn less than a C, you will not be allowed to progress to the next course.
 For courses with less than a C, you may repeat the course only one time.
 Students who earn a grade less than C in two or more professional flight major courses, or maintain an overall GPA below 2.70, will be considered for dismissal from the program.